aqeelanwar/DRLwithTL/README.md

 * [Indoor Long Environment](https://www.google.com)

 ## Citing
-If you find this repository useful for your research please use the following bibtex citation
+If you find this repository useful for your research please use the following bibtex citations

 ```
 @ARTICLE{2019arXiv191005547A,